ValterH/phonewagon-gds-connector/README.md

 You can try out the managed deployment of the latest code: [PhoneWagon Community Connector](https://datastudio.google.com/u/0/datasources/create?connectorId=AKfycbxRJ9ifqWr9HS8M2tZqjQ86Xk5Zp2kaTiTHRtPZWNlV)

-## Deploy the Community Connector yourself

-Use the [deployment guide](../deploy.md) to deploy the Community Connector yourself.

 ## Examples and use cases covered in the connector

 - **Third-party authentication**